Theatre (THEA)

 THEA 495 Capstone Project credit: 1 Hour.

-This course is intended for students to demonstrate their proficiency, creativity, ability, and authority as a professional in Scenic Technology.
+This course is intended for students to demonstrate their proficiency, creativity, ability, and authority as a professional in their specific area of study.
 Students will implement the knowledge gained in courses taken and production to prove their understanding and skills in a culminating project.
 1 undergraduate hour.
 No graduate credit.
 May be repeated to a maximum of 2 hours in separate terms.
 Prerequisite: Enrollment by permission of area chair.

 THEA 497 Audio Engineering I credit: 3 Hours.